Boosting Apprenticeship Commencements (BAC) Wage Subsidy – Extension Update

 - The subsidy is not available for any apprentice receiving any other form of Australian Government wage subsidy (e.g. Supporting Apprentices and Trainees or JobKeeper)

 An existing worker will only attract the Boosting Apprenticeship Commencements payment for an employer, where the existing worker:

 - Commences in a trades-based Australian Apprenticeship; or

-Our team at Mas National is here to support you with navigating the Boosting Apprenticeship Commencements Wage Subsidy.
-If you have a specific question please contact us below and one of our friendly team members will get in contact with you.
+Our team at Mas National is here to support you with navigating the Boosting Apprenticeship Commencements wage subsidy.
+If you have a specific question, please contact us below and one of our friendly team members will be in touch.